 The primary objective of the NAMS network is to monitor in areas where the pollutant concentration levels and population exposures are likely to be high.
 EPA uses the data to develop nationwide control strategies.
+The NAMS network is no longer in use as of December 2006.

 The objective of the SPM network is to provide data for the development and refinement of local control strategies.
-The data also verify maintenance of air standards in areas not monitored by either the SLAMS or NAMS networks.
+The data also verify maintenance of air standards in areas not monitored by the SLAMS network.